 The Sunday Times, United Kingdom

-“He has become a mascot for living the impossible dream, laughing in the face of caution and conformity, embodying the spirit of reckless adventure that most people year for… when the geyser’s fixed and the kids are older and the mortgage is paid”
+“He has become a mascot for living the impossible dream, laughing in the face of caution and conformity, embodying the spirit of reckless adventure that most people yearn for… when the geyser’s fixed and the kids are older and the mortgage is paid”

 The Dispatch, South Africa